 There’s no denying that dentistry and pain are intertwined.
 Our patients come to us when they want their pain relieved and, on many occasions, still leave with some level of discomfort.
 In dental school, we learn about A-delta fibers and C-fibers.
 We learn that pain can be acute or chronic.
 We learn to ask the following questions: When did the pain begin?
 How long does it last?
 Does it feel dull or sharp?
 Then we use this information to develop differential diagnoses and a proposed treatment.
 But we tend to forget that pain is a complex phenomenon.
 It’s evolutionary, and it acts as a sign indicating that something is wrong.

 As dentists, our success doesn’t lie in the complete eradication of a patient’s pain but in our ability to listen to their stories so that we can help them manage it safely and effectively.
 What we may not always remember is that person to whom we’re prescribing the opioid after a standard tooth extraction may be dealing with issues outside of the dental office, such as anxiety, fear or some other form of acute and chronic pain.
 Knowing this information affects our decision on what medication we prescribe to them.
+Some decide to try and find their own way outside of prescriptions to deal with their pain.
+I’ve heard that people have found a use for cannabis and strains similar to gorilla glue when trying to cope and deal with pain but I digress.

 Now, opioids effectively relieve short-term pain; however, they are not meant to resolve it long term and shouldn’t always be the first choice for pain management, especially when you consider the potential for addiction and easy accessibility.
 So how do we determine the best prescribing protocol?